JustinFay01/visnotes-api/README.md

 # Back End

 ## CI/CD
-- [ ] Add way to run migrations on the database when deploying
+- [x] Add way to run migrations on the database when deploying

 ## Todo

-- [ ] Rework how we read docker secrets
+- [x] Rework how we read docker secrets
 - [ ] Remove IFormFile from Service Layer
-- [ ] Add whether or not we are running docker to determine password for database
+- [x] Add whether or not we are running docker to determine password for database
-- [ ] Move docker util to shared project
+- [x] Move docker util to shared project
-- [ ] Simplify Local development docker secrets.
+- [x] Simplify Local development docker secrets.
 They don't need to be secrets...
+- [ ] Implement Read Repair when files errors are thrown use system storage

 ## DB Architecture
 **Minimum Viable Product Schema**